-A full TOship in the Writing Program typically involves teaching three (3) sections of College Writing or Writing, Power, and Identity over the course of the academic year (usually 2 sections one semester and 1 section the other).
+A full TOship in the Writing Program typically involves teaching three sections of Englwrit 112: College Writing or Englwrit 111: Writing, Power, and Identity over the course of the academic year (usually two sections one semester and one section the other).
 Each section has no more than fifteen students.
-TOs participate in extensive formal professional development before and during their first year, then into their second year of employment with us.
+TOs benefit from three semesters of faculty mentorship and ongoing professional development during their time teaching the program.

-The application process for TOships is competitive: each year, in consultation with the relevant Graduate Program Directors, we hire 25-35 new TOs, and typically receive three to four times that number of applications.
-Initial offers for new TOships for the following academic year are usually made before the April 15 deadline for acceptance to graduate study at UMass Amherst.
-(Applicants who do not receive a TOship from the Writing Program but decide to come study at the University anyway are welcome to apply again the following year, though there is no guarantee that a TOship will be offered then.)
+Each year, in consultation with departments’ Graduate Program Directors, the Writing Program hires 25-35 new Teaching Associates.
+Initial offers are usually made before the April 15 deadline for graduate study in the following academic year.
+Applicants who do not receive a Teaching Associate position from the Writing Program but still pursue graduate study at UMass Amherst are welcome to apply again the following year.

 Applicants must provide